databio/schema.databio.org/README.md

 # schema.databio.org

-Welcome to lab schema repository.
-The schemas are hosted on github pages.

-## Accessing a schema

-You can access schemas at the URLS: https://schema.databio.org/File.yaml.
-For example: https://schema.databio.org/pep/2.0.0.yaml

-This corresponds to the indicated folder in this repo.
+Welcome to the databio schema registry.
+This repository holds schemas that are then hosted using simple static API on GitHub pages.
+You can browse the API at https://schema.databio.org/.
+To get a specific schema, construct a URL like: `https://schema.databio.org/{namspace}/{schema}.yaml` -- for example, https://schema.databio.org/pep/2.0.0.yaml would give you the file found in this repository under `schemas/pep/2.0.0.yaml`.

 ## Contributing a schema